 (2) manually set up the RAM (GB) of MSFragger node in each workflow (as shown in the figure below).
 A simple way to calculate the RAM is to take the average of available RAMs depending on the number of processing workflows being operated at a time.
 For example, if you want to run 4 processing workflows at the same time with 64G RAM available, please set up 8GB (=64/4) RAM in the MSFragger node of each workflow.
-It is recommended to run multiple processing workflows only for small data sets.
-If you have a large data set, please specify the value of “Max.
-Number of Processing Workflows in Parallel Execution” as 1, so the processing workflows will be run in a sequential order.
+We only recommend running multiple processing workflows for small data sets.
+If you have a large data set, please set the value of “Max.
+Number of Processing Workflows in Parallel Execution” to 1, so the processing workflows will be run sequentially.

-We also provides three processing workflows and two consensus workflows for your reference, these can be found in the .rar files you downloaded here.
+We also provide three processing workflows and two consensus workflows for your reference, these can be found in the .rar files you downloaded here.

 - Processing_MSFragger_Percolator_ClosedSearch.pdProcessingWF: Use MSFragger and Percolator for conventional closed search.

 - Processing_MSFragger_PeptideProphet_ClosedSearch.pdProcessingWF: Use MSFragger and PeptideProphet for conventional closed search.